-The Policy on Policy Development establishes a framework for creating and maintaining the College’s policies.
+The Policy on Policy Development establishes a framework for creating and maintaining the College’s policies, procedures and guidelines.

 This policy applies to all College staff members.